jacksonargo/personal-queue/README.md

 ### list

-Lists the jobs in the que.
+Lists the jobs in the queue.
 If no other argument is given, queue.rb will sort and list only the uncompleted jobs.
 To list only the completed jobs use 'queue.rb list completed', and to list all jobs use 'queue.rb list all'.

 ### pick

-Prints only one job from the que.
+Prints only one job from the queue.
 If no other argument is given, then the most urgent job is printed.
 To pick a random but urgent job use 'queue.rb pick urgent', and to pick a completely random job use 'queue.rb pick random'.